basho/basho_docs/content/riak/ts/1.4.0/learn-about/tablearchitecture.md

 ## Riak TS Tables in Command Line

-When you [verify that your table was properly created][activating], you'll see a response that shows your table's schema on the command line.
+When you [verify that your table was properly created][activating verify], you'll see a response that shows your table's schema on the command line.
 It will look something like this:

 ```sh
 $ riak-admin bucket-type status GeoCheckin